xcaeag/MenuFromProject-Qgis-Plugin/docs/usage/en/index.md

 ### Cache configuration

-Using the cache significantly reduces menu generation time.
+Using the cache (disabled by default) significantly reduces menu generation time.
 It can be configured differently for each project/menu.

 If your project is stable, feel free to increase the refresh interval, after which the project will be analyzed again and the menu updated.